 Road rage statistics in 2019

-The Zebra conducted a national survey of American drivers to determine their perception of the “road rage” phenomenon.
+In October of 2019, The Zebra conducted a national survey of American drivers to determine their perception of the “road rage” phenomenon.
 The following data points are taken from the aforementioned survey.

 Most respondents said they did not report road rage to the police.
 More than half of the survey respondents said they had witnessed road rage, directed either at themselves or someone else.